 - any external award the student may win (SSHRC, OGS, Connaught, or any other major grant)

-The minimum funding guarantee amounts to $18,500 above tuition, and the Department does not as a policy increase that guarantee when we make offers of admission.
+The minimum funding guarantee amounts to $20,500 above tuition, and the Department does not as a policy increase that guarantee when we make offers of admission.
 But the Department, being of a fair size, has various resources of its own (departmental grants, extra TA hours and teaching, Research Assistantships, etc.), and we work hard to improve the funding of our students.
-In 2015-2016 the average income above tuition for our students (both international and domestic) so far amounts to over $25,700.
+As mentioned above, our average level of support exceeds the base funding package by roughly $7,000 in 2017-18.
 We hope to be able to continue this level of support in the coming years.

 The Department also does its best to assist students in the first year of the two-year MA, so that financial considerations do not prevent qualified and talented students from enrolling.
 Many of our first-year MAs are supported by external fellowships: any domestic student can hold a Canada Graduate Scholarship at the Masters level (a CGS-M, value $17,500); and any Canadian student can apply for an Ontario Graduate Scholarship ($15,000).